logo

 • IBA Arbitration Committee

-Mayuri is an active member of the International Bar Association (IBA) Arbitration Committee.
-She was recognized as the IBA Dispute Resolution Scholar (2022) in Miami, an acknowledgment of her academic excellence and contribution to international arbitration discourse.
+Mayuri was recognized as the IBA Dispute Resolution Scholar (2022) in Miami, an acknowledgment of her academic excellence and contribution to international arbitration discourse.

 Image